 The following farm jobs appear on Immigration New Zealand's immediate skill shortage list:

-- pig farm manager and stock/herd manager
+- pig farm manager or assistant farm manager.

 This means the Government is actively encouraging farmers and farm managers skilled in these areas to come and work in New Zealand.

 Cadet farms offer hands-on training and qualifications